Skip to content

 It’s a structure that calls for coordination between the seller, the buyer, the bank, and often a tax advisor.
 But when the pieces fit, the transaction works.

-For the reference price, an independent business valuation for Quebec SMEs is the foundation for the whole conversation — it’s the number that frames the bank’s appetite, the size of the down payment required, and the reasonable volume of VTB.
+For the reference price, an independent business valuation for Quebec SMEs is the foundation for the whole conversation — it’s the number that frames the bank’s appetite, the size of the down payment required, and the reasonable size of the VTB.

 The vendor take-back in an MBO